turingschool/backend_mod_1_prework/section2/vocabulary.md

 ## Section2 Vocabulary
-- if statements:  A series of logical statements that evaluate to `true` or `false`, so a program can branch into different outcomes (happy vs sad paths)
+- If statements:  A series of logical statements that evaluate to `true` or `false`, so a program can branch into different outcomes (happy vs sad paths)

     ```ruby
     # Example syntax inside method call